bgamari/ghc-wiki-import/records/declared-overloaded-record-fields/implementors-view.md

-DORF is to be enabled by a compiler flag ‑XDeclaredOverloadedRecordFields, which implies flag ‑XNoMonoRecordFields, which in turn implies ‑XDisambiguateRecordFields and -XNamedFieldPuns with ‑XRecordWildCards.
+DORF is to be enabled by a compiler flag **‑XDeclaredOverloadedRecordFields**, which implies flag **‑XNoMonoRecordFields**, which in turn implies ‑XDisambiguateRecordFields and -XNamedFieldPuns with ‑XRecordWildCards.